This is part 1 of a three-part blog series on the topic of parent education and training. Look for parts 2 and 3 coming up over the next two months.

 - Solomon, R., J. Necheles, C. Ferch, and D. Bruckman.
 “Pilot study of a parent training program for young children with autism: The P.L.A.Y.
 Project Home Consultation program.”
 Autism, 2007, Vol 11 ( 3) 205-224.

 Maria Del Duca, M.S.
-CCC-SLP, is a pediatric speech-language pathologist in southern, Arizona.
-She owns a private practice, Communication Station: Speech Therapy, PLLC, and has a speech and language blog under the same name.
-Maria received her master’s degree from Bloomsburg University of Pennsylvania.
-She has been practicing as an ASHA certified member since 2003 and is an affiliate of Special Interest Group 16, School-Based Issues.
-She has experience in various settings such as private practice, hospital and school environments and has practiced speech pathology in NJ, MD, KS and now AZ.
-Maria has a passion for early childhood, autism spectrum disorders, rare syndromes, and childhood Apraxia of speech.
+CCC-SLP, is a pediatric speech-language pathologist in southern Arizona.
+She owns a private practice, Communication Station: Speech Therapy, PLLC, and has a blog under the same name.
+She is an affiliate of Special Interest Group 16, School-Based Issues.
 For more information, visit her blog or find her on Facebook.